 First Summer as Akiva

-OFC held it’s first summer camps at the new Camp Akiva
+OFC held its first summer camps at Camp Akiva

 2016